Sheermal Kashmiri bread - A slightly sweet bread flavoured with Kewra water and topped with sesame seeds.

 - 1 Egg

-- 3 Tbsp Double Cream or Heavy Cream
+- 3 tablespoon Double Cream or Heavy Cream

 - Some Luke warm Water

-- Mix yeast and sugar in 2 Tbsp warm water and keep aside for 5 minutes or until it froths on top.
+- Mix yeast and sugar in 2 tablespoon warm water and keep aside for 5 minutes or until it froths on top.

 - Sieve the flour in a mixing bowl.
 Add the other dry ingredients to it and mix well.